gvolpe/blog-comments/_posts/2022-02-08-error-handling-scala3.md

 ### Error handling

 In my experience, error types are only desirable at the bottom layers.
-Most of the error handling should occur at the mid layers (business logic), or perhaps a few errors should be handled at the top layers.
+Most of the error handling should occur at the mid layers (business logic) where the errors are eliminated, or perhaps a few errors should be left for the top layers to handle.

 To put these words into an example, let's say we work with a three-layer application.